DeKalb Refuse, Recycling & Yard-Waste Collection Program

 LRS also offers optional 65-gallon and 95-gallon carts yard waste.
 These are optional and available for residents to rent for a small fee billed quarterly.

 65-gallon yard waste cart = $3.00 per month

 95-gallon yard waste cart = $5.00 per month

 Brush must be cut to 4 foot lengths and bundled with biodegradable twine or string, not to exceed 50 pounds.

 LRS offers City of DeKalb homes a Household Hazardous Waste Home Collection during the months of April through October of each year.
 Residents who live in an incorporated City of DeKalb home, currently receiving LRS residential cart services are eligible to participate.

 When does collection take place?

 Collections are available from April through October.
-Collection will usually take place during the first week or two of each month.
 Collection dates are scheduled directly with each resident after submitting a request.

 LRS has a simple process to submit a request using the LRS Household Hazardous Waste Request Web Portal.
 The online request form provides a list of items to select from, clear instructions and information regarding the collection.
-Submit a request for collection by the 20th of the month prior to the collection month.
 The collection date will be provided by the hazardous waste collection team within a couple days of receiving the request, excluding holiday’s and weekends.

 - OIL BASED PAINTS, FLAMMABLE OILS